 Haukur launched DM Félags Íslands in November 2017.
 Though it is working on initial projects, including a website to provide a greater presence than its current Facebook page, one of the group’s first efforts will be to become a trusted source of information to help improve the understanding and management of DM for people in Iceland.

-Working with MDF, Haukur has arranged to have a genetic counselor in Iceland translate the MDF Toolkit into Icelandic, not only to help patients, but to improve access to resources for families and doctors as well.
-The MDF Toolkit is already available in English, Spanish, French, and German.
+Working with Myotonic, Haukur has arranged to have a genetic counselor in Iceland translate the Myotonic Toolkit into Icelandic, not only to help patients, but to improve access to resources for families and doctors as well.
+The Myotonic Toolkit is already available in English, Spanish, French, and German.

-Haukur said he hopes that by the time the MDF Toolkit is translated the website will be ready to host it.
-Nevertheless, he’s got a list of mailing addresses for his members, and others with an interest in DM to whom he plans to push out the MDF Toolkit.
+Haukur said he hopes that by the time the Myotonic Toolkit is translated the website will be ready to host it.
+Nevertheless, he’s got a list of mailing addresses for his members, and others with an interest in DM to whom he plans to push out the Myotonic Toolkit.

 “This,” he said, “is going to be big stuff for them.”